yasirse/yasirse/README.md

 6) Stripe Checkout and Subscription
 ### Responsive commerce website
 **Role**<br/>
-Developer and Designer
+Developer and Designer<br/>
 **Tools**<br/>
-Front end tailwindcss,JavaScript, Vue.js and Backend Laravel9
+Front end tailwindcss,JavaScript, Vue.js and Backend Laravel9<br/>
 **Detail**<br/>
 I have developed and designed this website using laravel, tailwindcss, vue.js .
 It has module
 1) Landing page with top Navbar